yunruse/miis/Fire Emblem Three Houses.md

 ### Common Byleth Attributes

-These attributes are shared by both Byleths.
+These attributes are shared by both forms for Byleth.
 Please use these first.

   - **Skin colour**: `2,1`
   - **Hair colour**: `3,5`